 As a freelance writer, you’ll need to remember that you’re a business that offers a service to your customers.
 Just like any business, your customers and clients are going to expect the highest possible quality of content, which means you’ll want to be proactive in developing your writing skills.

 If you want to enhance your skills or make sure your current ones are current, here are some online writing tools and resources you can use;

-Once you’ve started to complete writing work, you should be asking for reviews and testimonials of the service you’ve provided.
-This way, you can easily start improving areas of your business where you need too, and you can share these reviews within your profile in order to gain new clients.
+Once you’ve started to complete writing assignments, you should ask for reviews and testimonials for the service you’ve provided.
+This way, you can easily start improving areas of your business where you need to, and you can share these reviews within your profile in order to gain new clients.